Diaries Home Page

 Window shopping in London for everybody, wishing for a million dollars.

-"I love London, even by myself" most love thing isn't Parliament or Abbey
+"I love London, even by myself" most loved thing isn't Parliament or Abbey

 or narrow little streets...